-A 15% non-refundable investment tax credit is available for individuals, other than trusts, in respect of CEE incurred or deemed to have been incurred after March 2018 and before 2020 for Investment Agreements entered into before April 1, 2019, relating to "grass roots" mineral exploration renounced to individuals either directly or through a partnership.
+A 15% non-refundable investment tax credit is available for individuals, other than trusts, in respect of CEE incurred or deemed to have been incurred after March 2019 and before 2020 for Investment Agreements entered into before April 1, 2019, relating to "grass roots" mineral exploration renounced to individuals either directly or through a partnership.
+There is a Tax Proposal to extend this credit for an additional five years, until March 31, 2024.
 The amount of such tax credit used to reduce tax otherwise payable in a particular taxation year by a Limited Partner who is an individual will reduce the undeducted balance of a Limited Partner's cumulative CEE account in the year after the particular year.
 As discussed below, if such reduction causes the Limited Partner's cumulative CEE account balance at the end of that following taxation year to be a negative amount, the Limited Partner will be required to include that negative amount in income in that following taxation year, and his or her cumulative CEE account will then be increased to nil.
-Therefore, a Limited Partner who deducts the credit in 2018 will be required to include in income in 2019 the amount so deducted unless there is a sufficient offsetting balance in his or her cumulative CEE account in 2019.
+Therefore, a Limited Partner who deducts the credit in 2019 will be required to include in income in 2020 the amount so deducted unless there is a sufficient offsetting balance in his or her cumulative CEE account in 2020.